Azaki12/VFCA/README.md

 ![Quote View before model inference](assets/images/s6.jpg)

 ### Driver Behaviour Analysis:

 Driver Behaviour Analysis aggressive class            |  Driver Behaviour Analysis normal class :-------------------------:|:-------------------------:
 ![Driver Behaviour Analysis aggressive class](assets/images/s7.jpg)  |  ![Driver Behaviour Analysis normal class](assets/images/s8.jpg)

+## Expected Project Outcomes

+The main outcome of this project is the local development of an efficient and flexible tool that can be used to monitor and rationalize fuel consumption in vehicles.
+The following shows the specific impacts that will be achieved as a result of the successful implementation of this project.

+Building a solution that can save the consumer money which can reach up to as much as $1,000 (or more) in fuel costs each year.
+Creating an environment-aware product that reduces environmental impact by designing a fuel-efficient approach to eliminate Carbon dioxide (CO2) from burning gasoline and diesel contributes to global climate change.
+Increasing energy sustainability as petrol is a non-renewable resource, and we cannot sustain our current rate of use indefinitely.
+Using it wisely now allows us time to find alternative technologies and fuels that will be more sustainable.
+Our approach can reduce petrol dependence costs as the volume of crude petrol produced will eventually begin to drop.

+## Important Notes:

+- This project uses the Directions API, Maps SDK for android and IOS.
+- inOrder for the Directions API to work a billing account on a GoogleAPI console is a must.